pavoldanis/este/assets/js/dev/readme.txt

 	Sublimetext install: todo

 Traps
-	You dont have installed Python.
+	You dont have installed Python or Java.

 	Access to protected property... from Compiler
 	You probably forget to add doc comment: